Updated on October 7, 2024

 • Gingivitis

-People who are 12 years or older can use chlorhexidine mouthwashes or gels.
+Chlorhexidine mouthwashes or gels can be used by people 12 years or older.
 Common side effects include staining of the teeth and tongue, taste changes, and tartar formation.

 After tooth extraction, dentists sometimes apply platelet-rich fibrin (PRF) and hyaluronic acid (HA) dressings to the socket.
 These can help promote blood clot formation.